ChristopherBarrington/scviewer/README.md

 # Running scviewer

 Clone this repository with `git clone git@github.com:ChristopherBarrington/scviewer.git my_project` and edit the `config.yaml` (but don't rename it!).
-Make the directory accessible on a shiny server and visit in a web browser.
+Ensure that the `h5` files are accessible, for example in a `data` subdirectory.
+Make the app directory accessible on a shiny server and visit in a web browser.
 It's a `shiny` app after all.